5 things worth slowing down for

 In no particular order, here are 5 things worth yanking your hand back for, and I bet you can come up with several more:

 1. Outdoor physical activity and coffee (better yet, Chai tea).
 I walk or hike nearly every day.
 And my normal cadence is medium-high speed.
 But with the Walking-4-Wellness group, slow and meandering with multiple photo stops are par for the course.
-And it’s a very good thing for me.
+And it’s a very good slowing-down thing for me.

 4. Gardening.
-By its nature, gardening is a slowing-down event.
+By its very nature, gardening is a slowing-down event.
 I live in a beautiful little guest house on the side of a steep hill.
 My garden currently exists of one hanging flower basket, a birthday gift from daughter Summer and SIL Josh.

 Not simply one more thing to check off my to-do list, but one more way to relish the simple pleasures of life.